erinpentecost/LivelyMap/README.md

 This will generate all the required textures and metadata from your install.
 It will also extract path data from your saved games.

-You can specify a custom ramp.bmp by placing it in the same folder as this README and then running the sync tool.
+You can specify a custom ramp file with the `-ramp="myrampfile.bmp"` argument.
 This should be a 1x512 resolution file, with the midpoint representing the water level.
+You'll need to modify the sync script to include this argument.

 ## Updating the mod

 Make sure `cmd/lively/lively` or `cmd/lively/lively.exe` are deleted after you pull in the new files.
+This is the binary that is built when you run the sync script.

 ## Using the map